» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 A rat with malocclusion may salivate, rub at its mouth with its feet, or exude a foul odor from the mouth.
 Other signs include inability to chew hard food, weight loss, or sores developing in or near the mouth.
 Broken upper or lower incisor(s) is a sign that malocclusion may be an issue.

-*Note: for additional information on recognizing various signs of pain or discomfort refer to: Signs of Pain In Rats.
+*Note: for additional information on recognizing various signs of pain or discomfort refer to: Signs of Pain in Rats.

 Etiology

 Rats are monophyodont, having only one set of teeth during their lifetime.
 Under normal circumstances rats have teeth that consist of 4 opposing incisors, two smaller on top and two longer curved ones on the bottom, as well as, a total of 12 molars towards the back of the mouth, three on each side of the jaw, both upper and lower.
-The incisors have an open root, unlike its 12 molars, which causes the teeth to grow continuously at approximately 4-5 inches per year.
-They are covered by a hard yellow enamel on the outside surface of one side , the color of which is due to the presence of an iron-containing pigment.
+The incisors have an open root, unlike its 12 molars, which causes the teeth to grow continuously at approximately 4 to 5 inches per year.
+They are covered by a hard yellow enamel on the outside surface of one side, the color of which is due to the presence of an iron-containing pigment.
 This orange pigment is normal and deepens with age.
-A rat’s incisors get their chisel like shape through the back and forth movement of the jaw during teeth grinding, which allows the rat to be able to gnaw effectively.
-The bottom incisors normally appear to have a small gap; this is due to having a hemi-mandibular joint which allows the lower incisors to slightly spread apart to aid in opening seeds and nuts.

 In healthy rats the incisors are properly aligned and able to be maintained at a certain length through the process of natural teeth grinding without requiring something hard to chew on.

-In a rat with malocclusion, the teeth are not aligned properly and natural grinding cannot take place.
+In a rat with malocclusion, the teeth are not aligned properly, and natural grinding cannot take place.
 The incisor(s) continue to grow and curve, and if not kept trimmed results in trauma to the soft palate, infection, and abscesses, which in turn will eventually lead to the rat starving.
-Malocclusion may be due to injury (such as loss of a tooth due to root damage or trauma), dental disease, genetics, tumors, or other non infectious reasons.
+Malocclusion may be due to injury (such as loss of a tooth due to root damage or trauma), dental disease, genetics, tumors, or other noninfectious reasons.

 It is important to check and do a visual exam of your rat’s teeth and mouth on a regular basis to access his oral health.
-Teeth that are misaligned should be trimmed on an average of every 2 weeks - 2 months (depending on the rate of growth).
-Infected molars can cause oral abscesses that can go undetected until they actually make their way to the rats epidermis.
+Teeth that are misaligned should be trimmed on an average of every 2 weeks to 2 months (depending on the rate of growth).
+Infected molars can cause oral abscesses that can go undetected until they actually make their way to the rat’s epidermis.
 Abscesses are a concern if a foul odor is present in the rat’s mouth.
 In such cases the veterinarian may elect to open and debride the abscess and remove the infected tooth.

 In cases of oral abscesses, or infections due to malocclusion, it is wise to institute a soft diet during the healing process.